Anaerobic Digestion Basics

-- Farm waste requires better management: As from 2006 the EU Waste Management rules have been applied to farming and agriculture.
-The historical exemption of farming from compliance with waste disposal regulations having been been removed no longer exists.
+- Farm waste requires better management: As of 2006, the EU Waste Management rules have been applied to farming and agriculture.
+The historical exemption of farming from compliance with waste disposal regulations having been removed.
 This is in some instances encouraging uptake of anaerobic digestion as an on-farm waste disposal method.

-- Farms Storing Slurry to Prevent Run-off Causing Pollution: New regulations which were implemented in 2012 and avoid its discharge, and this often requires a provision for 6 months of storage.
+- Farms Must Now Store Slurry to Prevent Run-off Causing Pollution: New regulations were implemented in 2012 and avoid its discharge, and this often requires a provision for 6 months of storage.
 Rather than invest in tanks of this size, farmers can treat their slurry by AD and gain an income from the biogas, while at the same time reducing their slurry lagoon (or tank) storage requirements.

 - Rising demand for renewable fuels and bioenergy: This includes government targets and incentives to anaerobic digestion which the United Kingdom and other governments provide to help them meet their committed targets.

-the availability of Carbon Credits to those who avoid Carbon Dioxide emissions and apply Carbon Discharge Management (CDM): The developing world has been able to apply and obtain Carbon Emissions Reduction (CER) credits where they achieve carbon emissions reductions, and such reductions are achieved very effectively by installing an anaerobic digestion plant with biogas production and also using the waste heat to provide hot water to be used heating homes, or in factories.
+- The availability of Carbon Credits (in developing nations): to those who avoid Carbon Dioxide emissions and apply Carbon Discharge Management (CDM): The developing world has been able to apply and obtain Carbon Emissions Reduction (CER) credits where they achieve carbon emissions reductions, and such reductions are achieved very effectively by installing an anaerobic digestion plant with biogas production and also using the waste heat to provide hot water to be used heating homes, or in factories.

 - Easier planning permission: In the spring of 2012 the UK government also relaxed planning permission requirements for anaerobic digestion plants on farms, below a certain size.